Song of Summer

-Book
+Film and book synopsis

-Song of Summer was based on Eric Fenby's memoir Delius As I Knew Him (1936, republished in 1966), which recounts his offer to transcribe Frederick Delius's music from the composer's dictation.
-At the time the 66-year-old Delius lived with his wife Jelka and their servants in Grez-sur-Loing, roughly 70 kilometres south of Paris.
-Delius had never heard of Fenby, a struggling 22-year-old composer and theatre organist living with his parents in Scarborough, North Yorkshire.
-Nonetheless, he accepted Fenby's unsolicited offer.
-Fenby stayed with the Deliuses on and off for six years, until Delius's death in 1934.
-He had immense difficulty dealing with the cantankerous, irascible and impatient composer, although Delius's conduct might have been the product of his constant pain.
-Neither party had ever worked this way before, but Fenby was immediately expected to keep up with Delius's fast pace when dictating, and to make sense of his out-of-tune singing.
-He was also required to read for long stretches to Delius, the composer's favourite books being Mark Twain's Adventures of Huckleberry Finn and Tom Sawyer.
-Fenby was a devout Catholic and Delius hated Christianity, even going so far as to say that Fenby should not go to the local chapel but visit one further away.
-On his first visit home Fenby had a nervous breakdown and lost the use of his own legs for two weeks.
-Later Jelka needed to go for treatment for stomach cancer, and Fenby virtually became Delius's nurse for a month.
-Delius died only two days after Jelka returned.
+Song of Summer is based on Eric Fenby's memoir Delius As I Knew Him (1936, republished and revised in 1966), which recounts his offer to transcribe Frederick Delius's music from the composer's dictation.
+It follows the book closely, as Fenby was also co-writer of the screenplay.

+In the late 1920s, Fenby is a struggling 22-year-old composer and theatre organist living with his parents in Scarborough, North Yorkshire.
+He loves the music of Yorkshire-born composer Frederick Delius and reads that the composer has unfinished new works, but can't complete them due to his severe illnesses.
+Fenby writes to the 66-year-old Delius, who lives with his wife Jelka and their servants in Grez-sur-Loing, roughly 70 kilometres south of Paris.
+Delius has never heard of Fenby.
+Nonetheless, the Delius couple accepts Fenby's unsolicited offer.

+Fenby stays with the Deliuses on and off for six years and shares their quiet, eccentric life, centered around the person and illness of Delius.
+He has difficulty dealing with the cantankerous, irascible and impatient composer, although Delius's conduct may be the product of his constant pain.
+Neither party has ever worked this way before, but Fenby is expected to keep up with Delius's fast pace when dictating and to make sense of his out-of-tune singing.
+He is also required to read to Delius for long stretches, with the composer's favourite books being Mark Twain's Adventures of Huckleberry Finn and Tom Sawyer.
+Fenby is a devout Catholic, while Delius hates Christianity, even going so far as to tell Fenby not to attend the local chapel but to visit one further away.

+On a first visit home, Fenby has a nervous breakdown and loses the use of his legs for two weeks.
+Later, Jelka needs to undergo treatment for stomach cancer, and Fenby effectively becomes Delius's nurse for a month.
+Delius dies only two days after Jelka returns, in 1934.